jiunnhwa/PyBot/README.md

 ## Config.py
 This file is not uploaded.
-Create the python files with the below settings from Binance's API management settings.
+Create config.py file with the below settings from Binance's API management settings.
 ```
 API_KEY = 'YOUR_API_KEY'
 API_SECRET = 'YOUR_API_SECRET'